zaboople/essay/Software/OOP.md

           function void insert(string value){...}
       }

-This last change attaches an `insert()` function to the struct itself.
-We would also like to allow a new way of calling the function:
+This last change attaches an `insert()` function to the struct itself, allowing a new way of calling the function:

         SuperTree st=new SuperTree;
         st.insert(st, "hello")